flybywiresim/fbw-userguide/docs/fbw-a32nx/feature-guides/simbrief.md

 ### Flight Planning with SimBrief

-This is best explained by simBrief itself: [simBrief User Guide](https://www.simbrief.com/system/guide.php){target=new}
+This is best explained by simBrief itself - [simBrief User Guide](https://www.simbrief.com/system/guide.php){target=new}

 ---